hapax/hapax.github.io/assets/alien-maths.md

 Cognitive universalism within the species seems plausible.
 But what about other species?
-More provocative than linguistic relativism is *(strong) cognitive relativism*: your brain determines your reality.
-At first sight, this seems uncontroversially true.
+Some form of interspecific *cognitive relativism* seems beyond doubt.
 A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way, since they "see" things we don't.
+The "strong" form of cognitive relativism states that your brain determines your reality.
+The "weak" form replaces "determines" with "influences", in the same fashion as

+Linguistic relativism played an important
-One of the original motivations for linguistic relativism was to combat According to some thinkers, the original motivation for linguistic relativism was to combat *cultural chauvinism*, and in particular, the occidental chauvinism cultural solutions to the
+According to some thinkers, the original motivation for linguistic relativism was to combat *cultural chauvinism*, and in particular, the occidental chauvinism cultural solutions to the